Delta Plus: Everything you need to know about the new coronavirus variant

 It is common for viruses to mutate when they replicate.
 Few of these small, genetic changes lead to a more harmful infection.

-As of 17 September 2021, there are five strains considered to be ‘of concern’ by PHE, including the Delta and Alpha variants.
+As of 26 November 2021, there are four strains considered to be ‘of concern’ by PHE, including the Delta and Alpha variants.

 During the COVID-19 pandemc, the Gupta lab has studied several aspects of the virus, including the effect of antibody-based therapies and the emergence of new variants and how they impact natural and vaccine induced immunity.